By the end of this section, you will be able to:

 In order to avoid breaking down the proteins that make up the pancreas and small intestine, pancreatic enzymes are released as inactive proenzymes that are only activated in the small intestine.
 In the pancreas, vesicles store trypsin and chymotrypsin as trypsinogen and chymotrypsinogen.
 Once released into the small intestine, an enzyme found in the wall of the small intestine, called enterokinase, binds to trypsinogen and converts it into its active form, trypsin.
 Trypsin then binds to chymotrypsinogen to convert it into the active chymotrypsin.
 Trypsin and chymotrypsin break down large proteins into smaller peptides, a process called proteolysis.
 These smaller peptides are catabolized into their constituent amino acids, which are transported across the apical surface of the intestinal mucosa in a process that is mediated by sodium-amino acid transporters.
 These transporters bind sodium and then bind the amino acid to transport it across the membrane.
 At the basal surface of the mucosal cells, the sodium and amino acid are released.
 The sodium can be reused in the transporter, whereas the amino acids are transferred into the bloodstream to be transported to the liver and cells throughout the body for protein synthesis.

 Freely available amino acids are used to create proteins.
 If amino acids exist in excess, the body has no capacity or mechanism for their storage; thus, they are converted into glucose or ketones, or they are decomposed.
 Amino acid decomposition results in hydrocarbons and nitrogenous waste.
-However, high concentrations of nitrogen are toxic.
+However, high concentrations of nitrogenous byproducts are toxic.
 The urea cycle processes nitrogen and facilitates its excretion from the body.

 The urea cycle is a set of biochemical reactions that produces urea from ammonium ions in order to prevent a toxic level of ammonium in the body.
 It occurs primarily in the liver and, to a lesser extent, in the kidney.
 Prior to the urea cycle, ammonium ions are produced from the breakdown of amino acids.
 In these reactions, an amine group, or ammonium ion, from the amino acid is exchanged with a keto group on another molecule.
 This transamination event creates a molecule that is necessary for the Krebs cycle and an ammonium ion that enters into the urea cycle to be eliminated.